 Shannon Smith Beasley grew up swimming in the crystal clears water of the Nueces and Frio Rivers.
 Born in Del Rio and raised in Uvalde, she has a deep love and appreciation for the diverse landscape of Uvalde County.
 Shannon has settled along the Hwy 90 corridor that feels like home, residing in Castroville for the past 11 years.
 She holds a Texas Real Estate License and Texas Insurance License.
 She currently serves as an At-Large Trustee on the Medina Valley ISD School Board.
 As an active Realtor, Shannon has set a goal to approach life with honesty and professionalism.
 Relationships are the foundation of her business and earning the trust and confidence of clients and constituents is incredibly important to her.
 She is an active community volunteer, with a particular passion for working with and for children.
 She is a member of First Presbyterian Church of San Antonio.
 Shannon is the proud mom of 4 children – a 5th grade son at Castroville Elementary, a sophomore daughter at Medina Valley High School, and 2 daughters that graduated from MVHS in 2015 and 2016 consecutively.

-Rachel is a Texas A&M Graduate.
+Rachel is a 2002 Graduate if Texas A&M University.
 She has been a Texas Game Warden for 15 years, stationed in Uvalde County throughout her entire career.
-Rachel has 3 children and enjoys kayaking, hunting and fishing and enjoying the outdoors with family and friends.
+Rachel has 3 children and enjoys kayaking, hunting, fishing and the outdoors with her family and friends.

 Jamie Vaden Holmes